HackingEcology/videt/README.md

 ### Structure

-As required by Bokeh, `main.py` is the index file that points to the other features of videt.
+As required by Bokeh, `main.py` is the index file that points to the other features of videt. `scripts/plotting_tab.py` contains the code for the GUI and all the plotting commands, `scripts/info_tab.py` creates the second tab of videt.
+`scripts/datasets.py` contains the code that loads the datasets.
+If you want to add new datasets they need to inherit from `timeseries_dataset` and implement all the fields and functions of it; please see to the other datasets already implemented for reference.
+Currently, `config/` contains a single config file that indicates the datasets implemented and the arguments relevant for them.

 ## To-Do's

 Improve everything you want.
-This is
+Work on the todos in the code.
+Implement new datasets.
+Thank you very much in advance.

 ### (incomplete) List of Datasets to implement